What modalities do you offer, and how much experience do you have?

 Support for chronic conditions and past injuries.

-Sensitivity to touch or holding excessive tension in their jaw, ears, and/or poll.
+Sensitivity to touch or tension in the jaw, ears, and poll.

 Head shaking.

-Difficulty building correct musculature in their neck and thoracic sling.
+Difficulty building correct neck and thoracic sling musculature.

 Reduced range of motion.